Robert Stewart, Duke of Albany: Coup against nephew (1401)

-Third regency (1402-1420)
+Third regency

 David, Duke of Rothesay, died in Robert's custody at Falkland Palace on 25 or 27 March 1402.
 Although it was claimed that David died of dysentery, most contemporaries believed that Robert had ordered his nephew to be starved to death.
 Robert probably faced formal accusations of murdering his nephew during a general council, called to discuss David's death, which met in Edinburgh in May 1402.
 Despite these tensions, Robert and his affinity were able to dominate the proceedings of the council.
 At the conclusion of the council, Robert was appointed as regent of Scotland for a period of two years.

 After becoming regent in May 1402, Robert gained effective control of the Scottish royal court.
 By the autumn of 1402, Robert's eldest brother, the king, was surrounded on a daily basis by members of Robert's affinity, who were led by Robert's younger half-brother, Walter, Earl of Caithness.
 These men seem to have ensured that the king remained within the Stewart family's ancestral lands in southwestern Scotland.
 Robert may even have relied on Walter to physically detain their eldest brother, keeping Robert III under informal arrest.